erikdao/sparse-detector/README.md

 This section contains the log of the works that I have done in this project.
 I'm trying to log my works as details as possible to help my future self in tracing back to any problems, directions I've tried.

+### April 24, 2022
+- After too much pause, we've restarted the work on this thesis project.
+- We'll try a new activation function `entmax15`, just to see if a *softer* level of sparsity would result in something different.

 ### April 15, 2022
 - Today, we've added more visualization of intermediate layers from the decoder.